We may earn affiliate link compensation for products listed below.

 Android tablets usually offer a more computer-like approach, with easier local file access, expandable storage on some models, and broader flexibility for accessories and data movement.

 If you already use an iPhone, Mac, or Apple Watch, the iPad fits in seamlessly.
 Cross-device features such as syncing, shared messaging, and continuity are major strengths.
+Android tablets also work well with Android phones, Windows PCs, and Google services, though the experience can vary more by brand.

 Apple stands out for long software support, consistent updates, and a stricter approach to privacy and app behavior.
 That helps both security and long-term value.